jperkel/parse_command_line/README.md

 6) Pass those arguments to the parser with eg `myargs <- parse_command_line(args)`.
 7) Access the resulting values as list elements in `myargs`. eg, `myargs$outfile`.
 Commands and subcommands are stored in `myargs$command` and `myargs$subcmd`, respectively.
 Unrecognized parameters will be stored in `myargs$unknowns`.

+Users can supply arguments in a `config.txt` file located in the same directory as the script that calls parse_command_line() itself.
+Specify an alternative location with `--config=</path/to/config.txt>`.

 The parser provides a built-in `usage()` function, which generates a formatted help message.
 If lparam `--help` and sparam `-?` are not otherwise used, it will automatically interpret those to generate a help message.
 If lparam `--ver` and sparam `-V` are not used, it will interpret those to output the script version information.

 A `parse_date()` function is provided for handling dates.
 It supports dates in the format `YYYY-MM-DD`, `YYYYMMDD`, `YYYY-MM`, and `YYYY`.
 The return value is a tuple of integers: `c(year, month, date)`.
 For instance, `parse_date("2019-12-31")` returns `c(2019, 12, 31)`; `parse_date("2019-12")` returns `c(2019, 12, NA)`.